You need to stretch to save your back from pain

 Sustaining the hold lets the muscle tire and relax.
 Anytime beyond this initial resistance in where the stretch actually begins.
 There is little progress before this point.

-Problem areas can be stubborn
+Problem areas can be too stubborn to deal with

 Tense lower back, and hip muscles in particular will resist the most.
 Who doesn’t have stubborn tight hamstrings and no pain?
 Hamstrings are notorious for this resistance.
 People with lower back problems have all of these issues.
 Worse yet, any pain from these areas also raises the threshold to a level where your time and patience to endure it is thin.